Scorpion (Mortal Kombat): Netherrealm Studios games

 In Mortal Kombat (2011), Earthrealm defender Raiden tries to convince Scorpion to spare Bi-Han in exchange for the Elder Gods resurrecting the Shirai Ryu and his family, but Quan Chi provokes Scorpion into killing Bi-Han.
 This leads to Scorpion becoming a recurring enemy to the protagonists.
 In Mortal Kombat X (2015), Scorpion continues to serve Quan Chi until Raiden and his allies restore his human form and free him from the necromancer's control.
-Over the course of the following two decades, Scorpions reforms the Shirai Ryu and forms several alliances until he can kill Quan Chi and enact his true revenge.
+Over the course of the following two decades, Scorpion reforms the Shirai Ryu and forms several alliances until he can kill Quan Chi and enact his true revenge.
 As of Mortal Kombat 11 (2019), Kronika brings a past version of Scorpion to the present and recruits him, promising to resurrect his clan and family.
 Upon learning of this, Scorpion joins forces to oppose Kronika's soldier.
 Hasashi convinces his younger self to defect to Earthrealm's side but is killed by Kronika's agent, D'Vorah.
 The past Scorpion agrees to help Earthrealm's defenders stop Kronika in his stead.

 Four incarnations of Scorpion appear in Mortal Kombat 1, with "Kuai Liang" appearing as a playable character and via the story mode; Hasashi as an assist character, or "Kameo Fighter", and an alternate timeline variant via the "Invasions" mode; and a variant of Harumi, also via the "Invasions" mode.
 In the aforementioned story mode, Fire God Liu Kang creates a third new timeline, where Kuai Liang became Scorpion.
 After Bi-Han betrays them to join forces with Shang Tsung and learns Bi-Han allowed their father to die, Kuai Liang and Smoke leave the Lin Kuei and escape to Japan.
 There, they gain Harumi's help in founding the Shirai Ryu clan and becoming Earthrealm's new guardians.
 Additionally, Hasashi appears in Smoke's ending, in which he is a young thief who the latter recruits into the Shirai Ryu.
 In the "Khaos Reigns" DLC, Bi-Han leads an ambush on the Shirai Ryu during Kuai Liang's marriage to Harumi, but they are able to fend them off after Scorpion reveals Bi-Han's deception to Cyrax.
 He later works with Cyrax and Sektor to rescue Geras and Bi-Han from Titan Havik, discovering the latter had been transformed into Noob Saibot in the process.
 After Titan Havik's defeat, Kuai Liang forgives Cyrax for her role in the wedding ambush and allows her to join the Shirai Ryu.
 In the first season of the "Invasions" mode, a variant of Hasashi / Scorpion travels across multiple timelines to find a living version of Harumi before Liu Kang sends him to one where he died and Harumi became Scorpion.